Toryalai1/jtdd/README.md

 What you get with this is an extremely accurate (allegedly 100% accurate) clone of the original hardware.
 Bus timing and minor details have been observed and you should notice quite a different feeling when comparing the game to an emulator.

 I hope you will have as much fun with it as I had it while making it!

+# Compatible Hardware

+This repository contains hardware designed for FPGA compatible with the following systems:

+- Renegade
+- Double Dragon 1 & 2

 # Troubleshooting